mediascience/Browser-Multiple-Downloader/multipleFileDownloaderJS/docs/README.md

 2. Initiate download

-	// pass in a collection of downloadable anchors downloader.initiate(anchorElements);
+	// pass in a collection of downloadable anchors and an optional path (relative to the default Downloads folder) downloader.initiate(anchorElements, path);

 3. Detect Downloadable Content